-A chocolate lover’s dream, these rich and moist chocolate sour cream cupcakes are covered with a smooth and creamy chocolate buttercream.
+A chocolate lover’s dream, these rich and moist Chocolate Sour Cream Cupcakes are covered with a smooth and creamy chocolate buttercream.

-Originally posted March 13, 2008 – I think that everyone needs a go-to chocolate cupcake recipe in their arsenal.
-I’ve had to play with this recipe a bit over the years to get it to be consistent for me (because I had some issues with it in the beginning if you read below), but now I can call it my go-to.
 The texture of this cupcake is perfect – nice and moist from the sour cream, with the perfect amount of chocolate flavor.
 And the buttercream?
 Even my frosting hating husband will eat this stuff.
 It’s that good.

 Subscribe to my free recipe newsletter to get new family friendly recipes in your inbox each week!
-Find me sharing more family-friendly inspiration on Pinterest and Instagram.
+Find me sharing more family-friendly inspiration on Pinterest, Facebook, and Instagram.

 Chocolate Sour Cream Cupcakes with Chocolate Buttercream